VincentBaron/Printf/README.md

 # Printf
 ## Project overview

 This project aimed at recoding the printf function from the C Standard library to be reused in my future projects.
-This is the first challenging project where I had to code a complex fucntion from scratch.
+This is the first challenging project where I had to code a complex function from scratch.

 ## What I learned